 A Members' meeting can remove any Director before the end of the Director's term.
-Notice that there is a motion to remove a Director on the agenda must given to all Members at least ten days before the meeting.
+Notice that a motion made to remove a Director must be given to all Members at least ten days before the meeting.
 The motion must be passed by majority vote.